-Anti-androgen drugs include:
+Anti-androgen drugs for prostate cancer include:

 Reducing the level of testosterone can cause different side effects.
 There are different ways hormonal side effects can be managed or treated.
-Your doctor or nurse will explain these to you.
+Your doctor or nurse will explain this to you.
 Some side effects are only likely to affect you when you have hormonal therapy for over 6 months.

-Common side effects include the following:
+Common side effects include:

 Erection difficulties and reduced sex drive